Syllabus and Information Sheet

-Parents can access student grades through Infinite Campus http://www.tinyurl.com/cusdportal
+Parents can access student grades through Infinite Campus, https://www.cusd80.com/Domain/5058

 - Respect –we will respect each other’s feelings, thoughts, property, time, and person.
 (No profanity, be in seat when bell rings)

-Integrity – we will conduct ourselves in an honest manner
+- Integrity – we will conduct ourselves in an honest manner

-Collaboration – we will work together to achieve our goals
+- Collaboration – we will work together to achieve our goals

 Generally, I will follow the following hierarchy of consequences for violations of classroom or school rules.

-Conference with the Student/ Parental Contact
+- Conference with the Student/ Parental Contact

-Referral to an administrator.
+- Referral to an administrator.

 There are some rules or situations that may require me to skip some of these steps, and I reserve the right to do so.

-There is no gum, food, drink allowed in the classroom, except for water bottles.
+Food/ Drink: There is no gum, food, drink allowed in the classroom, except for water bottles.

-Safety is a major consideration in any science laboratory.
+Safety and Behavior: Safety is a major consideration in any science laboratory.
 All students will be required to sign a safety contract before participating in the laboratory.
 Students who do not observe and practice classroom safety procedures and school rules will not be permitted to participate in lab and will receive a grade of “0” on the lab.
 It is everyone’s responsibility to maintain a safe environment.
 Absolutely no leniency will be given.
 Specific directions are given as a means of keeping everyone safe.

 Academic Intervention Plans: In an effort to ensure student success, I will contact parents of student who are failing.
 The purpose of the contact will be to let them know that the student and I will be formulating an Academic Intervention Plan.
 This plan will be decided by teacher, parent, and student.
 It will be a plan that will focus on what we all can do to help the student become successful.